Darialyphia/tcg/docs/DESIGN_DOCUMENT.md

 During their turn, the player can

-- play shard, creature, spell or evolution cards
+- play shard, creature, or spell cards

 - attack with their creatures